Rosetree-Solutions/Rosetree-Guides/ApexStyleGuide.md

 ## Test Classes

-The foremost goal of a test class is to ensure that Apex code is working as designed and expected.
+The foremost goal of a test class is to ensure the Apex code it covers is working as designed and expected.

 ##### 100% Code Coverage is the Goal, 90% is Acceptable